 - Peel and chop the onions and garlic.
 Peel and chop the carrots and potato.

 - In a large pot on the stovetop, add butter.
 Set the heat to medium-high heat.
 Once the butter has melted, add the onions and garlic.
-Sautee for 2 to 3 minutes.
+Saute for 2 to 3 minutes.
+Season with salt and pepper.

 - Serve with lemon and/or cream.